abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 })
 ```

-However (this is where it gets interesting) not all such functions (and not all cartesian products) define orders.
-To really define an order (e.g. give the same output every time, independent of how the objects were shuffled initially), functions have to obey several rules.
+However (this is where it gets interesting) not all such functions (and not all sets of pairs) define orders.
+For a set of pairs to really define an order i.e. give the same output every time, independent of how the objects were shuffled initially, functions have to obey several rules.

 Incidentally, (or rather not incidentally at all), these rules are nearly equivalent to the mathematical laws that define the criteria of the order relationship i.e. those are the rules that define which element can point to which.
 Let's review them.

 Reflexivity
 ---

-Let's get the most boring law out of the way --- each object has to be bigger or equal to itself, or $a ≤ a$ for all $a$ (the relationship between elements in an order is commonly denoted as $≤$ in formulas, but it can also be represented with an arrow from first object to the second.)
+Let's get the boring law out of the way --- each object has to be bigger or equal to itself, or $a ≤ a$ for all $a$ (the relationship between elements in an order is commonly denoted as $≤$ in formulas, but it can also be represented with an arrow from first object to the second.)

 ![Reflexivity](../04_order/reflexivity.svg)

-There is no special reason for this law to exist, except that the "base case" should be covered somehow.

-We can formulate it the opposite way too and say that each object should *not* have the relationship to itself, in which case we would have a relation than resembles *bigger than*, as opposed to *bigger or equal to* and a slightly different type of order, sometimes called a *strict* order.
+This law only exist to cover  the "base case": we can formulate it the opposite way too and say that each object should *not* have the relationship to itself, in which case we would have a relation than resembles *bigger than*, as opposed to *bigger or equal to* and a slightly different type of order, sometimes called a *strict* order.

 Transitivity
 ---